Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG: Empirical Analysis

-Since $f_{5}$ was unable to capture the rich features present in high-quality data during the training phase, it exhibits poor performance in R3.
-Nevertheless, it is noteworthy that $f_{5}$ still achieves relatively high accuracy (above $60\%$) in R3, despite the substantial loss of semantic information at very low quality levels (as exemplified in Fig.~\ref{fig:samples}).
-This performance can be attributed to the fact that low-quality features remain inherently embedded within high-quality data, allowing extremely compressed cases such as $f_{5}$ to effectively exploit these minimal yet informative cues.
+Since $f_{5}$ was unable to capture the rich features present in high-quality data during training, it performs poorly in R3.
+Notably, $f_{5}$ still achieves relatively high accuracy (above $60\%$) in R3, despite substantial loss of semantic information at very low quality levels (as exemplified in Fig.~\ref{fig:samples}).
+This stems from low-quality features being inherently embedded within high-quality data, allowing compressed models like $f_{5}$ to exploit minimal yet informative cues.
+Conversely, in R1 and R2, the model trained with original-quality data ($f_{100}$) performed worse than others.
+Consistent with R3, while $f_{100}$ can learn low-quality features, it primarily focuses on features unique to high-quality data.
+As a result, lower-quality training, specifically $f_{5}$ and $f_{50}$, yielded more robust generalization in R1 and R2, respectively.

-Conversely, in R1 and R2, we observed that the model trained with original-quality data ($f_{100}$) performed worse compared to other models.
-Consistent with observations from R3, while $f_{100}$ can learn low-quality features, it predominantly focuses on those features exclusive to high-quality data.
-As a result, models trained with lower compression quality, specifically $f_{5}$ and $f_{50}$, demonstrated more robust generalization performance in R1 and R2, respectively.
+Figure~\ref{fig:iou} compares top-5\% SHAP masks from models trained at quality $q$ to baselines at $q{=}100$, averaged over five seeds and split by agreement cohorts.
+IoU decreases as $q$ drops, indicating a shift in relied-on evidence.
+This explains Figure~\ref{fig:prelim3}: in R3 high-quality tests, $f_{5}$ diverges from $f_{100}$ and underperforms; in R1 low-quality tests, $f_{5}$ aligns with compressed cues and fares better, while $f_{100}$ relies on fine details that vanish.
+Agreement cohorts show higher IoU, whereas disagreement cohorts A ($100\checkmark/q\times$) and B ($q\checkmark/100\times$) show low IoU, indicating different focal regions.
+These results support that stronger training-time compression changes feature reliance, preventing low-$q$ models from capturing the high-quality features used by $f_{100}$; conversely, $f_{100}$ underutilizes the low-frequency, artifact-tolerant cues emphasized by low-$q$ models, which explains its weaker performance on heavily compressed inputs.

 Based on these observations, we summarize three key findings: (1) Features extracted from low-quality data remain informative and useful (as seen in R3); (2) Relying solely on features exclusive to high-quality data can adversely affect robustness and generalization during inference (evident in R1 and R2); and (3) utilizing intermediately compressed data can offer performance advantages (demonstrated in R1 and R2).
 Motivated by these empirical results, we hypothesize that \textbf{\textit{it is possible to achieve an optimal balance between storage efficiency and model performance by adaptively selecting appropriate compression qualities}}.